 On your next trip outside, take your dog to the spot where you want him to go, and give him the command without waiting for the pacing or spinning or other signals to begin.
 If your dog has a good understanding of the command, it should relieve himself quickly.
 If not, go back to practicing for a few more days and then test it out again.

 Reward Only the Best Behavior

-Once your dog seems to have a good grasp of the command, you can make sure that he goes in a timely manner.
-Start rewarding him only those times with a short gap between when you give the command and when he relieves himself.
-If you give the command and he spends several minutes sniffing around before going, he should not get a reward.
+Once your dog seems to have a good grasp of the command, you can make sure that it goes in a timely manner.
+Start rewarding him only after those times with a short gap between when you give the command and when it relieves itself.
+If you give the command and it spends several minutes sniffing around before going, it should not get a reward.
 The dog will quickly learn to go as soon as possible once you give the command.